 Single-vehicle crash kills 3 in northeast Denver, police say

-Police reported the crash on social media platform X at 12:53 a.m.
-Authorities said the crash took place near 56th Avenue and Potomac Way, in the Montbello neighborhood.
+A Denver police spokesperson said the crash occurred around 12:26 a.m. near 56th Avenue and Potomac Way, in the Montbello neighborhood.

 The Denver Police Department is continuing its investigation into what led to the crash on Sunday.